Thursday, April 16, 2020

 MADAME SPY.
 Universal Pictures, USA, 1934, b/w, 70 min.
 Directed by Karl Freund.
 Cinematography by Norbert Brodine.
 Music by Heinz Roemheld, David Klazkin & Guissepe Becce.
 Starring Fay Wray, Nils Asther, Edward Arnold, Noah Beery, Stephen Chase, Ruth Fallows, John Miljan, David Torrence, Robert Ellis, Rollo Lloyd and Oscar Apfel.

-Madame Spy is an implausible but stylishly romantic melodrama, with handsome Nils Asther playing a German captain determined to apprehend a secret agent known as B-24, which could very well be his Russian born wife, played by the alluring Fay Wray.
-Karl Freund directs with visual flair and verve, resulting in an entertaining hour of intrigue and espionage.
+Madame Spy is an implausible but stylishly romantic melodrama, with handsome Nils Asther playing a German captain determined to apprehend an elusive secret agent known as B-24, which could very well be his Russian born wife, played by the always alluring Fay Wray.
+Karl Freund directs with visual flair and verve, resulting in an fairly entertaining hour of intrigue and espionage.

 * * * * * * * * * *